 KaiUI topic on Github: You can see other KaiUIs.

 Got any other useful resources?
-Feel free to tell me about them by commenting on this post and I will add them to the collection.
+Feel free to tell me about them by emailing me and I will add them to the collection.

 I am not a professional developer and my knowledge is limited.
 Feel free to contact me, either by commenting under this post or emailing me or pinging me on Matrix, if you think something was written not right by me or perhaps some of my writings were not clear enough.